deathworlders/online/content/books/deathworlders/chapter-52-autoimmune.md

 “Any other surprises?”

 “No surprises.
-We’ve mapped out where the local critters live, update the relay facility’s drone patrol routes, all that stuff...
+We’ve mapped out where the local critters live, updated the relay facility’s drone patrol routes, all that stuff...
 It’s on the map over here.”

 “We got what we needed from that thing?”
 Garl gestured in the vague direction of the relay.